The Afrika Reich – Book Review

 The Afrika Reich is more comparable to military thrillers like Daniel Carney’s The Wild Geese, particularly the second half of that novel where a group of mercenaries have to escape after their mission goes wrong.

 There are two approaches to writing alternate history.
 The first is all about the alternate history itself, showing it unfolding with a cast of characters, often politicians and generals, who can see the big picture.
-Harry Turtledove’s novels often take this approach.
+Harry Turtledove’s novels, such as The Guns of the South, often take this approach.
 Even more extreme are alternate history novels written as a false document – a history book from the imaginary world.
 These novels are often self-published, as although their plausibility and research appeal to the hardcore alternate history fan, they lack mass appeal.

 In the other approach, the alternate history is the setting for the story and a way of taking the reader outside their usual boundaries so ‘anything can happen’.
 This is the approach taken by The Afrika Reich.
 For this reason, it should have cross-over appeal to military thriller fans.